 At present, there are basically 3 kinds of nations with respect to total fertility rates (TFR) and patterns of change in these rates.

 1) EUROPE AND N. AMERICA.
 In nations in these regions, and in most of the industrialized world, TFR is now < 2.1 (actually, considerably below that for most such countries).
 Because these rates are at (or below) RLF, populations in these nations have either stopped growing (in the case of many of the European nations) or will soon, after passing through the lag introduced by their age structures .
 These regions of the world are not expected to contribute significantly, if at all, to future population growth.
-Most populations in Europe are expected to grow slightly for another ~ 15 years, but then to begin declining (Lutz 2003, Science), although patterns in immigration introduce uncertainty into this projection.
+Most populations in Europe were expected to grow slightly for another ~ 15 years beyond the year 2003, but then to begin declining (Lutz 2003, Science); as we saw previously, many of them do now have negative growth rates.
 Japan's population began decreasing by about 2005, and, as of mid-2011, it was projected that its population in 2050 will be ~ 26% smaller than it was in mid-2011.
-The population of the developed nations of the world is, overall, expected to be only slightly larger in 2050 than it is now (~ 7% increase projected as of mid-2011).
+The population of the developed nations of the world is, overall, expected to be only slightly larger in 2050 than it is now (~ 5% increase projected as of mid-2013).

 By 2001, 65 countries and territories had TFR's that were less than RLF, including 40 of the 42 countries and territories in Europe.
 By the year 2006, ~ 40% of the world's population lived in nations where TFR is < RLF (Science 30 June ' 06).
 In fact, 31 countries (in 2011) had TFR's that were < 1.5.